- Financial Assistance

 Divorced applicants/non-parental carers of children will also need to submit:

 Note: All income (including States Benefits) must be shown, whether taxed in Jersey or elsewhere.
-Financial assistance is normally only applicable to households whose income is lower than £62,400 however this will vary slightly where parents/carers have more than 1 child at the College.
+Financial assistance is normally only applicable to households whose income is lower than £62,400 however, this threshold will increase to £76,006 for applications for September 2023 onwards.

-Applications for long term assistance will be considered in the Spring Term for an award the following September, so, for example, parents seeking assistance for Year 10, should apply in Year 9.
+The process for applications for long term assistance starts in December, when application forms are sent to existing recipients for renewal, and to applicants for the next Year 7 cohort who have indicated that they would like to apply.
+Applications will be considered in the Spring Term for an award the following September, so, for example, parents seeking assistance for their daughter coming into Year 7 would apply whilst their daughter is in Year 6.

 Parents may apply for short term help at any point during the year.